-stoneName Required; the name of the Stone to monitor. -A Collect all available system statistics. -B count Number of persistent shared counters to sample.
-Maximum is 1536, default is 0. -C Collect system statistics for each individual CPU. -d directory Directory where output files are written.
-Cannot be used with the -f or -F options; to specify a directory with those options, include it in the filename or pattern. -D Collect system statistics for all disks and partitions. -f fileName The output file name.
-By default, the output filename is statmon N .out, where N is the process ID.
-If this file already exists, statmonitor will append an -N to the filename, where N starts at 1 and increments as needed.
-To send output to stdout instead of a file, specify -f stdout .
-May not be used with the -d option. - F pattern Pattern used to generate the file name.
+Required; the name of the Stone to monitor.
+Collect all available system statistics except per-core CPU statistics.
+Collect all available system statistics.
+Number of persistent shared counters to sample.
+Maximum is 1536, default is 0.
+Collect system statistics for each individual CPU.
+Directory where output files are written.
+Cannot be used with the -f or -F options; to specify a directory with those options, include it in the filename or pattern.
+Collect system statistics for all disks and partitions.
+The output file name.
+If not specified, the output filename is statmon N .out, where N is the process ID.
+If the file already exists, statmonitor will append -N to the filename, and the correct extension will be appended if not already present.
+To send output to stdout instead of a file, specify - f stdout.
+May not be used with the - d option.
+Pattern used to generate the file name.
 Values in the pattern starting with a single '%' character have the meaning described in the strftime(3) function call.
-Additionally, the following patterns which start with double '%' characters are also accepted: % % C - name of the shared page cache % % H - name of the host % % I - sample interval in seconds % % I - sample interval in milliseconds % % P - process ID of statmonitor % % S - name of the stone May not be used with the - d option. % % C and % % S cannot be used when statmonitor is started with the - X argument. -h With no argument, print usage and exit. -h hours The number of hours (default: forever). -i interval The interval in seconds (default: 20).
-Select either -i or -I. -I intervalMs The interval in milliseconds (default 20000; minimum 10).
-Select either -i or -I . -J Sample the Stone, shared cache monitor, and page manager only.
+Additionally, the following patterns which start with double '%' characters are also accepted: % % C - name of the shared page cache % % H - name of the host % % I - sample interval in seconds % % I - sample interval in milliseconds % % P - process ID of statmonitor % % S - name of the stone May not be used with the - d option. % % C and % % S cannot be used when statmonitor is started with the - X argument.
+If the file already exists, statmonitor will append - N to the filename, and the correct extension will be appended if not already present.
+With no argument, print usage and exit.
+The number of hours (default: forever).
+The interval in seconds (default: 20).
+Select either -i or -I .
+The interval in milliseconds (default 20000; minimum 10).
+Select either -i or -I .
+Sample the Stone, shared cache monitor, and page manager only.